 After the 1991 collapse of the Soviet Union, Armenian separatists seized it in a move supported by Yerevan.

-An ensuing war left 30,000 dead and forced hundreds of thousands from their homes.
+An ensuing war killed 30,000 people and forced hundreds of thousands from their homes.

 Despite a ceasefire mediated in 1994 by Russia, the US and France, peace negotiations struggle to move forward and fighting erupts frequently.

-The latest clashes on Sunday saw Azerbaijan and Armenian separatists accuse each other of igniting the fighting that left both sides with casualties, including civilians.
+The latest clashes on Sunday involved Azerbaijan and Armenian separatists accusing each other of igniting the fighting that left both sides with casualties, including civilians.

 In April 2016, some 110 people were killed in the most serious fighting in years.

-Armenia, a Christian country since the fourth century, has been rocked by political and economic instability since it gained independence from the former USSR.
+Armenia, a Christian country since the 4th century, has been rocked by political and economic instability since it gained independence from the former USSR.

 The country's post-Soviet leadership was largely beholden to the interests of Russia and accused of blocking opposition to its rule and tampering with election results.

 In the spring of 2018, mass street protests brought current Prime Minister Nikol Pashinyan to power.
-He has since cracked down on corruption and introduced popular judicial reforms.
+He has since clamped down on corruption and introduced popular judicial reforms.